 Feeding by high populations can slow plant growth or cause leaves to yellow, curl, or drop early.
 Some species distort stems or fruit or cause galls birth to on roots, leaves, or stems.
 They can also transmit viruses, not usually a problem in landscape trees and shrubs.

-During warm weather, aphids may go through a complete generation in less than 2 weeks.
+During warm weather, these pests may go through a complete generation in less than 2 weeks.
 There are many generations per year, populations can increase rapidly in moderate temperatures.
 Throughout most of the year, adult aphids will give live young without mating!
 (They can also produce over wintering eggs, that’s why we suggest using dormant sprays starting in the fall.)

 MANAGEMENT- Sprays – Predators and parasites may not always appear in sufficient numbers until after aphids become abundant.
 To preserve beneficials use earth-friendly products like Earth-friendly products like Bonide Insecticidal Soap or Rose Rx.
 Use baits (Monterey, Amdro, Terro) or sticky barriers (Tanglefoot/collars) to control honeydew-seeking ants, since they protect aphids from their natural enemies.

 Mechanical Controls – Aphids can be hosed off with a strong stream of water or pinched by hand.

 Biological Controls – Ladybugs (Hippodamia convergens) and their larvae, which resemble small black and orange crocodiles, the larvae of lacewings, are common predators, as well as many small wasps.
 The wasps lay their eggs inside the aphids, leaving “mummies” that are round and tan, with a small hole where the adult has chewed its way out.

 Many aphid predators are attracted by the presence of honeydew, as well as nectar-producing plants.